pact-foundation/pact-jvm/provider/maven/README.md

 Or add it to the command line using the format `-Dignore=<pacticipant>:<version>?,<pacticipant>:<version>?,...`.
 For example, `-Dignore=bob,fred:1.2.3` to ignore pacticipant named Bob and pacticipant name Fred with version 1.2.3.

+## Support for environments (4.5.0+)

+You can specify the environment into which the pacticipant(s) are to be deployed with the `toEnvironment` property.

 # Verifying V4 Pact files that require plugins (version 4.3.0+)